krasimir/blog-posts/2017/Stent/post.md

   };
 ```

-`requestInFlight` should be turned off and the `user` property may be filled in with the action's payload.
-We don't need to keep the `credentials` anymore so we set it to `null`.
+`requestInFlight` should be turned _off_ and the `user` property may be filled in with the action's payload.
+We don't need to keep the `credentials` anymore so we set it back to `null`.
 We also have to flush out the `error` (if any) because we may have an UI which depends on it.
 When however the request fails we will receive action of type `LOGIN_FAILED`:

 ```js
 case LOGIN_FAILED: